 Only 80km from the city of Chillán is the popular and well-developed mountain resort of Termas de Chillán.
 Enjoying a superb setting at the foot of Volcán Chillán amongst alpine scenery and open-air thermal pools, the resort boasts a top-rate spa centre and excellent skiing facilities and a snowboard park.
 The summer months usher in a different selection of outdoor pursuits including hiking the ascent of Volcán Chillán as well as mountain biking and horse-riding.

-Here are some popular itineraries for a trip to Chillan
+Here are some popular itineraries that include a visit to Chillan

 Chillan Tailor made suggestions